 - First and foremost, the most crucial benefit of Wireless monitoring is that it can keep track of continuously changing parameters of the health of the machinery and make an effort to send signals about any defect or faults in that.
 With the prior intimation, necessary constructive steps can be taken to deter any further damages.
 Also, wireless monitoring helps in receiving real-time information by using various sensors, as in turn, can keep people updated about the overall health of the asset.
 It is an attempt to provide a comprehensive account about the dos and don'ts for the machinery so that operational managers need not wait for any faulty indications to set alarms.

-- Wireless monitoring can be viewed as part of Artificial intelligence and machine learning.
-It is a path of transgression that helps companies to reap the benefits of the same by transitioning from reactive to preventive maintenance practice., This helps companies to abstain from unnecessary equipment failure and consequently help in saving a large sum of money, proving to be a cost-effective endeavour.
+- Wireless monitoring can be viewed as part of Artificial intelligence and machine learning, IoT in condition monitoring.
+It is a path of transgression that helps companies to reap the benefits of the same by transitioning from reactive to preventive maintenance practice.
+This helps companies to abstain from unnecessary equipment failure and consequently help in saving a large sum of money, proving to be a cost-effective endeavour.

 - Wiring Monitoring is designed to forgo the traditional maintenance practices and view the maintenance practice through a contemporary prism of thought, which has real-time implications.
 Wireless monitoring has challenged the archaic ways of asset health management.
 It is now being integrated with Computerized Maintenance Management Systems (CMMS), It is a new era of digitized planning and maintaining the health of the equipment so that companies can be ready with their remedial actions, beforehand.